 What is liposuction?

-People who have stubborn body fat which they have not been able to lose as the result of a healthy lifestyle, including exercise and healthy eating.
+People who have stubborn body fat have not been able to lose it as the result of a healthy lifestyle, including exercise and healthy eating.
 It is a common misconception that liposuction is a procedure for those who are obese and have a large amount of weight to be removed.
 Instead, these patients are often deemed unsuitable.
 Having too much body fat removed will leave patients with lots of excess, loose skin, which will require a tummy tuck to fix.

 To have liposuction, you will need to be: